Muhao-Chen/muhao-chen.github.io/_pages/resources.md

 ### Tensegrity Structure Toolboxes (TensegBox)

 TensegBox allows one to model, run HPRC (High-Performance Research Computing), get statics, dynamics, and control reports, and generate animations of tensegrity structures in a very short amount of time.
-We also provide interfaces to other CAE software such as [RFEM](https://www.dlubal.com/en-US/products/rfem-fea-software/what-is-rfem), [Adams](https://www.mscsoftware.com/product/adams), [FreeCAD](https://www.freecadweb.org/), [ANSYS](https://www.ansys.com/), [MuJoCo](https://mujoco.org/), etc.
+We also provide interfaces to other CAE software such as [RFEM](https://www.dlubal.com/en-US/products/rfem-fea-software/what-is-rfem), [Adams](https://www.mscsoftware.com/product/adams), [FreeCAD](https://www.freecadweb.org/), [ANSYS](https://www.ansys.com/), [MuJoCo](https://mujoco.org/), etc. Some demos are shown below.